Take a look at the structure of the LawCloud system.

 In saying all of this. the Secret to Cloud Success is really still about relationships and knowing your Cloud provider.
 You are entrusting your crown jewels to a provider for the long term and you need to do your due diligence well.
 Nobody is perfect and whilst we feel sure your experience will be a huge success, you should also plan your backup just in case things go wrong as they sometimes do.
 So, know where your data is and be sure you can get all of your data back when you need it and in a meaningful format.

 Good luck with your journey to the Cloud.
 We are living in challenging yet incredible times.
-As the infamous Benjamin Disraeli said “The secret of success in life is to be ready for opportunity when it comes.”
+As the infamous Benjamin Disraeli said “The secret of success in life is being ready for opportunity when it comes.”

 Warren T Wander